msfninja/kebodo/README.md

 ## Installation

 To get started, you need to install [npm](https://www.npmjs.com/) onto your system, since the server application is built on the [Node.js framework](https://nodejs.org/).
-To install npm, run the following command:
+To install npm, run the following:

 #### Ubuntu/Debian: